shrimped/dzmq/README.md

-Simple library (with implementations in languages of interest) to do discovery on top of zeromq messaging.
-The intent is that this library would be incorporated into other projects, where things like message serialization would be added.
+Simple library (with reference Python implementation) to do discovery on top of zeromq messaging.
+This is a modification of the ROS 2.0 zmq prototype to implement messaging + discovery via zmq with serialization handled through BSON.

-Raw message definitions:
+All messages are defined in [BSON][bson]
   * Header (HDR):
     * VERSION: 2 bytes
     * GUID: 16 bytes; ID that is unique to the process, generated according